Intermarch3/kedubak/run_app.md

 ## How to run this app :
-rename the .env.sample file to .env and file the empty variable
+rename the .env.sample file to .env and fill the empty variable "MONGODB_URI"

 ##### Then just run this few commands :
 docker compose build